 This dish is traditionally baked in the oven, low-and-slow and you would need to get the right cut of meat for that (top round steaks), but I far prefer a juicy steak, packed with succulence and moisture, and done medium.

-As a busy mom of four, I don’t have the time or patience for that!
+As a busy mom of five, I don’t have the time or patience for that!
 Plus, I would probably forget it in the oven!
-So with this different take on a classic, I offer you a much tastier, speedier version swiss steam – where everything is done on the stovetop.
+So with this different take on a classic, I offer you a much tastier, speedier version Swiss steak – where everything is done on the stovetop.
 I hope you love it as much as we do!
 Plus, I made it healthier too!

 This is a perfect easy weeknight dinner that you'll have on the table in about 30 minutes.
 It's savory, creamy, and delicious.

 - 8.5 oz sirloin steaks (we use Butcher Box meat)

 - 3.5 oz streaky, smoked bacon, chopped small

 - 3.5 oz white mushrooms, sliced

 - 1 small onion, peeled and thinly sliced

 - 2 cloves garlic, peeled and crushed

 - 1 cup chopped tomatoes